EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 tar -xvf icf2_dbs.tar.gz
 ```

-Once donwloading is complete, you can move the files to any suitable location.
+Once the downloading is complete, you can move the files to any suitable location.
 Then you should pass the paths to all your datbases to the pipeline as a parameter during execution using the corresponding flag.
 For instance:

 ```bash
 nextflow run /PATH/mobilome-annotation-pipeline/main.nf --input samplesheet.csv --genomad_db /FULL/PATH/TO/genomad_db_v1.9